-

 Germany-wide from € 15,-

-Vitamin B12 is a component of important Enzymes and elementary Metabolic processes in the body, primarily in the Formation of red blood cells (erythrocytes).
-B12 also supports healthy Nerve function , as it is essential for the formation of myelin, the protective membranes of nerve cells.
-Vitamin B12 is also able to convert the amino acid homocysteine to methionine and thus lower the concentration of homocysteine in the blood, which prevents diseases of the cardiovascular system.
+Vitamin B12 is a component of important enzymes and is involved in fundamental metabolic processes in the body, primarily in the formation of red blood cells (erythrocytes).
+B12 also supports healthy nerve function, as it is essential for the formation of myelin, the protective membranes of nerve cells.
+Vitamin B12 is also able to convert the amino acid homocysteine to methionine, thereby lowering the concentration of homocysteine in the blood, which helps prevent cardiovascular diseases.
 Vitamin B12 can only be produced by microorganisms and is mainly found in animal foods.
-Since the human body can store considerable reserves in the liver, a lack of vitamin B12 in adults only leads to deficiency symptoms after months or years.
+Because the human body can store considerable reserves in the liver, a lack of vitamin B12 in adults only leads to deficiency symptoms after months or years.